 Connecting the front and back

 The human body will not work unless the front and back function as one.
-The same with business operations, whether restaurants or contact centres.
+The same with business operations, whether restaurants or contact centers.
 They must be seamlessly connected to provide an excellent customer experience.
 Do so and your customers and your staff will thank you.

 Regardless of your digital debt, keep your customer dialogues conversational, guide your agents and create seamless self-service journeys.
-Savvy contact centres are reaping the benefits of AI and automation tools designed specifically for them to transform complex desktop environments into intelligent solutions for their employees.
+Savvy contact centers are reaping the benefits of AI and automation tools designed specifically for them to transform complex desktop environments into intelligent solutions for their employees.
 Remember that traditional back-office RPA is powerful; however, attended RPA in the front-office should provide design-once, end-to-end and low-code for both agent-assisted interactions and self-service.

 So, the next time you visit your favourite restaurant, think of all the automation that makes the entire restaurant run smoothly.
 And just like a restaurant, you will have systems and processes that span the front and back of your organization.
 Always keep your customer and agent-facing experiences a high priority.
 These experiences are the faces and “front doors of your brand”.
 Protect them.
 Serve them up well.
 Deliver them on a silver platter if you need to.
 Because in many cases, it’s our people who save us when the fish is bad, the wine is too warm, or the table is wobbly.
 Remember to tip your waiter and always remember that your front is different than your back.